andrewferrier/debugprint.nvim/README.md

 particular language, to trace the output of a program during execution.
-`debugprint` is a NeoVim plugin for them, as it can generate 'print' statements appropriate to the language being edited, which include the filename/line number they are being inserted on, as well as optionally printing out a variable.
+`debugprint` is a NeoVim plugin for them, as it can generate 'print' statements appropriate to the language being edited, which include the filename/line number they are being inserted on, a counter which increases over the duration of a NeoVim session each time a statement is generated, as well as optionally printing out a variable.

 `debugprint` is inspired by [vim-debugstring](https://github.com/bergercookie/vim-debugstring), which I've